Skip to content

 These providers are experts in covering travellers with pre-existing conditions and will carry out medical screening to ensure you can find the right travel insurance and level of cover for you.
 You might also be offered extra cover relevant to your condition, such as cover for medical equipment or lost medication.

-Failing to tell your insurer about a pre-existing condition is called “non-disclosure”, and can mean you’re not covered in the case of a medical emergency.
+Failing to tell your travel insurer about a pre-existing condition is called “non-disclosure”, and can mean you’re not covered in the case of a medical emergency.

 If this happens, you’ll have to pay for treatment and associated costs yourself.
 While this might be affordable in some countries, it will be eye-wateringly expensive in other destinations, especially if you have a serious condition.
 For example, treatment for a stroke in the US can cost more than $40,000 (roughly £31,000).